 “Where are you going now?”
 Shane asks.

 “We’ll go outside, breathe some fresh air, and decide.
-I can’t think straight in here,” Christophe answers, looking exhausted.
+I can’t think straight in here,” Christopher answers, looking exhausted.
 “Are you ready, Caines?”

 “We can go,” the detective walks calmly toward the exit.

-“Thank you for your help,” Christophe says gratefully.
+“Thank you for your help,” Christopher says gratefully.
 “We’ll take it from here.”

 The woman stays in the hideout under the pile of bricks.
 The remnants of the lives of the people who lived here for many years protect the living person.
 This is how ancestors care for succeeding generations.
 Care is often imperceptible, quiet, and full of secrets.
 People use the benefits inherited without thinking how valuable the ancestors’ gifts are.
 We also inherit problems, grief, and suffering.
 The important thing is to learn how to react correctly in time.
 If you learn to resist, then victories will follow defeats.
 If you learn how to lose correctly, you will become invincible.